a2-choudhry/Diabetes_prediction/README.md

 - Grid search: Hyperparameter tuning was performed using GridSearchCV to find the best combination of hyperparameters and kernel for the SVM model.

-- Experimentation: Predictions were made using both the SVM and Bagging models for an example input data to determine if the patient is diabetic or non-diabetic.
+- Experimentation: Predictions were made using both the SVM and Bagging models for an example input data to determine if the patient is diabetic or non-diabetic

 - Evaluation and results: The classification report was displayed for both SVM and Bagging models.